jxmx/aprs2mqtt/README.md

 2. Copy the contents of ./aprs2mqtt into a reasonable location found in your Python sys.path
 3. Copy the direct commands somewhere in your $PATH or wherever you want to use them

+Note: aprs2mqttmsg and the Python packages/modules
+should be portable to all common platforms - Windows, Linux, MacOS, etc..
+However mqtt2aprsmsg has some Linux/BSD-ish-ness to it and won't currently work well on Windows.
+True cross-platform is an eventual goal to interact with other KISS interfaces rather than just Direwolf/kissutil.

 ## Sending a Message

 Use the aprs2mqttmsg command to send a message.
 Here is an example: